defichain-web-wallet/extension/README.md

     npm install
     npm run build

+## Test Ledger Speculos
+Start the Virtual Machine (TODO: Make a public virtual machine!)
+Run Speculos using this command

+   SPECULOS_APPNAME=DeFiChain:2.3.1 ./speculos.py ~/ledger-app-builder/app-bitcoin-new/bin/app.elf --apdu-port 9999  -s "SEED_PHRASE"

+Change the adapter in the ledger-base.ts to use the SpeculosTransport by uncommenting the code and change the ip address.
+Rebuild, and reload the app.

 ## License & Disclaimer

 By using `Jellywallet extension` (this repo), you (the user) agree to be bound by [the terms of this license](LICENSE).